About 90 cycling enthusiasts start for the new “European Peace Ride” on the route Chemnitz-Prague-Chemnitz

-In 2025, when Chemnitz is the European Capital of Culture, the legendary International Peace Ride will be revived.
+In 2025, when Chemnitz is the European Capital of Culture, the legendary International Peace Ride will also return.
 The European Peace Ride project, which was developed as part of the application for the title, will start this year with one or two stages for ambitious recreational cyclists.
-The two stages will take 78 riders on 11 and 12 September 2021 over 413 kilometres and around 5500 metres of altitude difference from Chemnitz to Prague and back.
-In order to emphasise the cultural connection between art and sport, 15 towns and cities that are anchored in the “Purple Path” art project will be visited along the route.
-For the tour, the organisers are still looking for ambitious recreational cyclists with great physical condition and endurance, as well as helpers.
+The two stages will take around 90 cycling enthusiasts, including ten Czech participants, over 413 kilometres and around 5500 metres of altitude from Chemnitz to Prague and back on 11 and 12 September 2021.
+In order to emphasise the cultural connection between art and sport, 15 towns and villages that are anchored in the “Purple Path” art project will be visited along the route.

-The International Peace Tour, also known as the Course de la Paix, was the most respected amateur cycling event behind the Iron Curtain.
+The European Peace Ride, also known as the Course de la Paix, was the most acclaimed amateur cycling event behind the Iron Curtain.
 At its peak, it was even compared to the famous Tour de France.
-The route of the Peace Tour usually led through the three capitals of Warsaw, Prague and East Berlin and often also through Chemnitz, or Ka-Marx-Stadt at the time, as a stage stop.
+The route of the Peace Tour usually led through the three capitals of Warsaw, Prague and East Berlin and often also through Chemnitz, or Karl-Marx-Stadt at the time, as a stage stop.
 Originally initiated by two journalists from Poland and the then Czechoslovakia, it also led through the former GDR every year in May from 1952.
 The aim was to set a peaceful example against the tensions of the Cold War by means of sport that would bring people together.

 “We are extremely pleased that the first projects of the Capital of Culture are already becoming visible and creating shared experiences,” explains the Mayor of Chemnitz, Sven Schulze.
 The journey to Prague will therefore first pass through Flöha, Augustusburg and Zschopau.
 On Sunday, 12 September, it will return to Chemnitz via Annaberg-Buchholz, Zwönitz and Stollberg.